open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 |0.9.2|2024.07.03|- Added findAssistant event</br> - Added proposeAssistant event</br> - Added requestManifest event</br> - Added publishManifest event </br>- Deprecated responseCode</br>- Made "to" optional on all events</br>- Removed inline schema and kept a link instead.</br>- Removed reply_to</br>|
 |0.9.3|2024.11.26|- Added private to event objects</br>- Added context parameter to whisper</br>|
 |0.9.4|TBD|- Changed speakerId to be speakerUri <br>- Make "to" a dictionary containing "serviceUrl" and "speakerUri" in all events</br> - Added section on identity and speakerUri</br>- Add 'floorYield" to mirror "floorRevoke"<br> - Added conversants section<br>- Added the requirement for speakerUri to be unique and persistent for each agent<br>- Removed the need for url to uniquely identify an agent<br>- Refactored requestManifest into a unified findAgent<br>- Added recommendScope to findAgent<br>- Changed recommendAgent to return full array of manfests not just the synopsis<br>- Move private into 'to' of the event<br>- Added 'speakerUri' into the 'sender'<br>- Rename serviceEndpoint to serviceUrl and also rename 'url' as 'serviceUrl' in sender and to objects.<br> - Add optional "dialogHistory" section to _Invite_ and _findAssistant_ events.<br>- Limit conversants to identification section only.<br>- Move persistent state into the conversant section<br>- Added section on multi-party conversations.<br>- Added description for _requestFloor_ and make it informative not normative.<br>- Added description for _grantFloor_ and make it informative not normative.<br> - Added a description for _revokeFloor_ and normative reason labels <br>- Change the score on _proposeAgent_ to be between 0 and 1.  <br>- uninvite : add description for the uninvite. <br>- Add categories for the _uninvite_ reason.<br> - remove _whisper_ in favor or private _utterance_ and embedded _dialog_events_ |

+# TO DO
+- make it clear in the spec that utterances can be private or not and that private utterances are whispers.
+DONE

+- create a top-level context event containing a dialogHistory parameter and leaving it open for other random data to be in there.
+DONE
+- remove dialogEvent from all sub-events apart from dialogHistory and utterance DONE
+- re-instate findAssistant, proposeAssistant, describeAssistant (and publishManifest) DONE
+- retire context in dialogEvent DONE